RafizImtiaz/RafizImtiaz/README.md

 💻 I love coding and exploring different technologies.
 You'll often find me experimenting with new libraries, frameworks, and languages to expand my skill set.

-🚀 Currently, I'm diving deep into Laravel and Django, sharpening my skills in building robust web applications with PHP.
+🚀 Currently, I'm diving deep into Laravel and Django, sharpening my skills in building robust web applications with Python and PHP.

 🎮 When I'm not coding, you can probably find me immersed in the world of gaming.
 Gaming is not just a hobby for me; it's also a way to unwind and find inspiration.